KwanLab/Autometa/docs/source/index.rst

 Copyright and License
 ---------------------
-Autometa is copyright 2020 Ian J. Miller, Evan R. Rees, Izaak Miller and Jason C. Kwan, and is released under the GNU Affero General Public License v3 (see :ref:`License`).
+Autometa is released under the GNU Affero General Public License v3 (see :ref:`License`).

 Indices and tables
 ------------------